2017 Minister’s Awards for Transportation Innovation

 Alberta Transportation awarded a contract to upgrade the intersection to a roundabout.

-The project team faced a challenge: how to safely accommodate traffic and minimize delays during construction.
+The project team faced a challenge: how to safely accommodate traffic while minimizing delays during construction.
 Their solution was to design a temporary detour around the intersection.
 The detour kept road users moving while isolating construction workers from traffic.

 Award of Excellence for Operational Innovation

 Land use, economic development and transportation are closely linked.
-Until now, these links were not accounted for by existing analysis tools used by Alberta Transportation.
+Until now, these links were not accounted for by the existing investment analysis tools used by Alberta Transportation.

 Through the Alberta Spatial Economic and Travel Model, Alberta Transportation has taken a new approach to analyzing investments in transportation infrastructure.
-This model measures the impacts of transportation facilities on travel demand, land use planning and economic growth.
+This model assesses and quantifies the impacts of transportation facilities on travel demand, land use planning and economic growth.
+It also evaluates the impacts of economic and land use policies on the transportation network.

 Cold Lake City Council was determined to provide its community with a public transit system.
-But many considered such a sevice too costly and complex to succeed.
+But many considered the service too costly and complex to succeed in a city with a population of just under 16,000.

-The Cold Lake Transit System began in early 2015, when the city acquired a fleet of pre-owned buses, minimizing their upfront capital investment.
+The Cold Lake Transit System began in early 2015, when the city acquired a fleet of pre-owned buses, which minimized their upfront capital investment.
+The savings allowed the city to establish a high level of service for its riders.

 The award winners were selected in early February by an awards evaluation committee consisting of representatives from Alberta Transportation, Consulting Engineers of Alberta, Alberta Roadbuilders and Heavy Construction Association, Alberta Urban Municipalities Association, and the Alberta Association of Municipal Districts and Counties.